bordoley/reactive-js/docs/modules/_option_.md

 Ƭ **Option**: *T | undefined*

+Represents an unboxed value of type T or undefined.

 ## Variables

 ### `Const` none

 • **none**: *any* = undefined

+An alias for undefined.

 ## Functions

 ### `Const` isNone

 ▸ **isNone**<**T**>(`option`: [Option](_option_.md#option)‹T›): *option is undefined*

+Returns true if `option` is `none`.

 **Type parameters:**